 Nvidia’s specialized markets

-Nvidia’s competitors in the GPU market include suppliers of both discrete and integrated graphics, with notable examples including Advanced Micro Devices (AMD) and Intel.
-Nvidia’s also faces competition from firms designing other accelerated computing solutions, particularly the growing number of startups specializing in AI chips, as well as larger tech firms like Alphabet, the parent company of Google, who are looking to innovate in the AI chips space through the development of their Tensor Processing Unit (TPU).
-Other competitors include suppliers of SoCs, products found in mobile devices and autonomous vehicles, with Broadcom, Qualcomm, and Tesla as notable examples.
+Nvidia’s competitors in the GPU market include suppliers of both discrete and integrated graphics, with notable examples including AMD and Intel.
+Nvidia also faces competition from firms designing other accelerated computing solutions, particularly the growing number of startups specializing in AI chips, as well as larger tech firms like Alphabet, the parent company of Google, who are looking to innovate in the AI chips space through the development of their Tensor Processing Unit (TPU).
+Other competitors include system-on-chips (SoCs) suppliers, products found in mobile devices and autonomous vehicles, with Qualcomm, Broadcom, and Tesla as notable examples.

 This text provides general information.
 Statista assumes no